-	Although the Park and Ride bus won’t be running out of term time (the bus will start on Monday 12 September 2022), you can still use the car park for free and walk to campus.
+Although the Park and Ride bus won’t be running out of term time, you can still use the car park for free and walk to campus.
 Check out our TikTok to see the route.

-Student parking is available on College Lane campus only and you must register for a permit with Hozah, our new parking system provider.
+Student parking without an Extenuating Circumstance permit is available on College Lane campus only and you must register for a permit with Hozah, our new parking system provider.